krprasadreddy/hello-world-java/README.md

 First copy smartsheet.properties.sample -> [USERNAME].smartsheet.properties, where [USERNAME] is the value returned by System.getProperty("user.name"), and add your API key and secret and redirect Url.
 To deploy to Heroku, you must have a smartsheet.properties file present with your "production" configuration.

+Alternatively, you may configure the three properties more securely in system environment variables instead of in a properties file.
+For Heroku use these commands to do so:

+	$ heroku config:set smartsheet.client_id=xxx
+	$ heroku config:set smartsheet.client_secret=yyy
+	$ heroku config:set smartsheet.redirect_uri=http://zzz.herokuapp.com/target

+Whether locally or on Heroku, environment variables take precedence over any properties file.

-Make sure you have a System property named DATABASE_URL configured to point to your local db (postgres) Then build with:
+Finally make sure you have a System property named DATABASE_URL configured to point to your local db (postgres) Then build with:

-    $mvn clean install
+    $ mvn clean install

 Then run it with:

-    $java -jar target/dependency/jetty-runner.jar target/*.war
+    $ java -jar target/dependency/jetty-runner.jar target/*.war

+To build without running tests use:

+    $ mvn clean install -DskipTests

 ## Coding Guidelines
 * Adhere to the style of the original code, including naming conventions for classes and packages, variables, etc;